apache/incubator-retired-gearpump-site/README.md

-This README gives an overview of how to build and contribute to the documentation of Gearpump.
+This README gives an overview of how to build and contribute to the documentation of [Gearpump](https://github.com/gearpump/gearpump).

 The documentation is included with the source of Gearpump in order to ensure that you always have docs corresponding to your checked out version.

 # Requirements

 We use Markdown to write and Jekyll to translate the documentation to static HTML.
-You can install all needed software via:
+To install Jekyll, you need to install the software as follows:

+    sudo yum install ruby ruby-dev nodejs
-    gem install jekyll
+    sudo gem install jekyll
-    gem install kramdown
+    sudo gem install kramdown
     sudo easy_install Pygments

 Kramdown is needed for Markdown processing and the Python based Pygments is used for syntax